Best cassette players 2024: Rekindle your love for analogue tapes with a too-cool-for-school cassette player

 Additional software needed to convert files

 This portable tape player may be as cheap as chips, especially considering it also doubles as an MP3 converter.
 With a USB connection to your PC or Mac, it provides a low cost way of digitising your tape collection, but there are caveats.
 You’ll need to download Audacity, the free recording software, to handle the conversion.
-For those who shy away from delving into unfamiliar PC programs, this could make tape back-up with the Reshow a bit of a challenge.
+For those who shy away from delving into unfamiliar PC software, this could make tape back-up with the Reshow a bit of a challenge.

 FAQ